csathenaryu/CSE364_Group10/readme.md

 # VIM PROJECTOR (CSE364_Group10)
 <br>

-## Introduction - Milestone 3
+## Introduction
 `VIM PROJECTOR` is a **movie recommendation RESTful API** which recommends **Very Impressive Movies** according to given conditions.
 There are two ways you can get movie recommendations using `VIM PROJECTOR`.

 1. Input `user information`
 Give the `genres` you wish to watch and your `gender`, `age` and `occupation`.
 Then you will receive a list of **10 recommended movies** that belong to the given genres.<br>
-    To see the list of available input, please see [here](#Input-User-Information).
+    To see the list of available input, refer to [here](#Input-User-Information).

 2. Input `movie information`
 Give a `movie title` and the `number of movies` you wish to be recommended.
 Then you will get the given number of movies similar to the one you gave us.<br>
-   To see more detail of inputs, please see [here](#Input-Movie-Information).
+   To see more detail of inputs, refer to [here](#Input-Movie-Information).

+3. Feeling lucky
+Sometimes, recommendations in a similar way can be boring for you.
+Just click `feeling lucky`, then you will get the randomly recommended movie.
+   Find the unpopular but unexpectedly impressive movie!

+We provide `web service` for `VIM PROJECTOR`.
+To see the guide for web page, refer to [here](#Introduction).
+**here 위치 web page guide로 바꿔야 함**

 Using `VIM PROJECTOR` will give you a list of recommended movies with information such as titles, genres, and links to imdb.
+ Also, it will give you random movie
 Find your next movie to watch with `VIM PROJECTOR`!!!

 If you want more information about our **recommendation algorithm**, please see [here](#Recommendation-Algorithm).